venturemark/whiteboard/bdr/010-target-user.md

 ### Decisions

-- We're focusing on early stage Venture-backed founders
+We're focusing on early stage Venture-backed founders.

+**For them Venturemark will be a tool of:**
+- reflection
+- accountability
+- comparison

-- Criteria for users in order of importance:
+**Criteria for users in order of importance:**
-  - are founders that value understanding and benchmarking progress
+  - Are founders that value understanding and benchmarking progress
-  - have rapidly growing revenue or engagement
+  - Have rapidly growing revenue or engagement
-  - have received investment from a top-tier investor
+  - Have received investment from a top-tier investor
-  - part of a large, engaged venture network
+  - Part of a large, engaged venture network
-  - based near a top tier tech hub
+  - Based near a top tier tech hub
-    - San Francisco to start
+    - San Francisco, then
-      then
     - Singapore
     - London
     - Tel Aviv
     - Tokyo
     - New York